 The Clayton County Water Authority’s Stormwater Utility is responsible for all stormwater activities in unincorporated Clayton County and the cities of Forest Park, Jonesboro, Lake City, Lovejoy, Morrow and Riverdale.
 These activities include Construction Plan Reviews and Inspections, Floodplain Management, Illicit Discharge/Illegal Connection Inspections and maintenance of stormwater infrastructure within the road right-of-way and directly connected to the right-of-way.
-The diagram to the right shows the level of service provided by CCWA’s Stormwater Utility.
+The diagram below shows the level of service provided by CCWA’s Stormwater Utility.

 What is impervious surface?

 Impervious surfaces are mainly artificial structures such as roads, sidewalks, driveways, parking lots and rooftops that are covered by impenetrable materials such as asphalt, concrete, brick or stone.
 These materials, as well as highly compacted soil and gravel surfaces, prevent rainwater from soaking into the ground.
 This creates runoff that causes everything from flooding, to water pollution, to streambank erosion and more.

 Residential properties are billed $3.75 per month.
 Non-residential properties (such as commercial or multi-family) are billed based on the actual amount of impervious surface located on the property.
 Actual impervious surface is determined by using aerial photography that is digitized and matched to the County’s tax records.
 CCWA customers receive a monthly stormwater fee on their water and sewer bill.

 Why am I charged a Stormwater Fee?